 Friendly Dog accessories for deaf dogs

-Make sure to have your dog on a leash in an unknown surrounding, have him microchipped and wear a name/phone tab on the collar, in case your dog runs away.
+Make sure to have your dog on a leash in an unknown surrounding, have them microchipped, and wear a name/phone tab on the collar, in case your dog runs away.
+Training a deaf dog can be challenging but if you dedicate enough time and attention, it will bring amazing results.
+Good luck!